About the Event

 Why should I book my room through the Annual Meeting room block?

-- Save Money — The AAR and SBL hotel rate will be the LOWEST rate offered at each property during the Annual Meeting period.
+- SAVE MONEY $$ — The conference room rate will be the LOWEST rate offered at each property during the Annual Meeting period.
 Complimentary hotel room internet access is provided with your reservation, when you book your room in the Annual Meeting room block.

-- Keep Registration Rates Low – AAR and SBL have negotiated great rates at 11 different hotels, giving you a range of choices for prices and amenities.
+- KEEP REGISTRATION RATES LOW – We have negotiated great rates at 15 different hotels, giving you a range of choices for prices and amenities.
 In exchange, we can negotiate a better rate for convention center meeting space and thus keep registration rates affordable – much less expensive than other comparable events.
 For this reason, we ask that you book your hotel rooms within the designated block to keep future Annual Meetings affordable for all.

-- Earn Rewards – If you are signed up for a particular hotel brand’s loyalty program, you still receive loyalty points and benefits by booking through AAR and SBL’s room block.
+- EARN REWARDS – If you are signed up for a particular hotel brand’s loyalty program, you still receive loyalty points and benefits by booking through SBL’s and AAR’s room block.

 Do you offer Airline Discount Codes?